-As of April 30, 2024, FFMC is in the process of developing its Supplier Code of Conduct (SCC).
-FFMC's SCC will spell out the principles and expectations as to how suppliers that provide goods and services to the Corporation are to conduct business with and deal with the Corporation.
-The code will be principles-based and will set out our expectations of suppliers to ensure their behaviour demonstrates business integrity, responsible business practices, responsible treatment of individuals and adherence to privacy and information and data management protocols.
+As of April 30, 2025, FFMC has completed its Supplier Code of Conduct (SCC).
+FFMC's SCC spells out the principles and expectations as to how suppliers that provide goods and services to the Corporation are to conduct business with and deal with the Corporation.
+The code is principles-based and sets out our expectations of suppliers to ensure their behaviour demonstrates business integrity, responsible business practices, responsible treatment of individuals and adherence to privacy and information and data management protocols.
 To ensure adherence to the SCC, FFMC will monitor compliance, which may require suppliers to periodically confirm in writing that they meet the expectations of FFMC's SCC.
-FFMC's SCC will be completed and deployed to its suppliers in 2025.
+FFMC's SCC will be deployed to its suppliers in 2026.